Euramsia/PersonalWebsite/content/molbio.md

 Life is a state of complex order in a hostile environment, and so life needs a *defined space* withing borders.
 These are cell walls and cell membranes.
 Inside, molecules can interact undisturbed in a controlled manner, while the vast outside could not be controlled by a cell.

-Life needs *building blocks*, and it needs the percectly right building blocks.
-They do not simply exist, ready to be used by anybody, but must be created.
-Reacting to the outside world mostly works by creating new blocks or using the ones built.
+Life needs *building blocks*, and it needs an incredible variety of them.
+They do not exist, ready to be used by anybody, but need to be created.
+As the rest, they are molecules, some very small, some very large.
+Doing anything for a cell ususally means building specific molecules and using their specific impact on other molecules.
+This can range from simply forming a wall to more complex things like reading information.

-Life needs *information*, as this creation cannot not happen by chance, but is planned rigurously.
+Life needs *information*, as it needs a blueprint for creating molecules that did not exist before.That cannot happen by chance, but is planned rigorously.
 This information needs to be stored and read.

 Life needs *energy*.
-For one thing simply maintaining order requires constant care, otherwise everything tends to slide into chaos, and for another thing creating building blocks requires energy too.
+Who doesn't?
+Without energy, nothing can be done.
+Simply maintaining order already needs constant effort, otherwise things tend to become chaotic.

 Life needs something, that performs tasks with this energy.
-Somebody needs to work, if you want theings to get done, and in the case of life the wokers are called enzymes.
+Even though chemical reacation happen all the time, you need to put in some extra *work* to get the reactions you really want and somebody needs to control this.
+In the case of life the wokers are called enzymes.
 Huge specialized molecules which can perform very specific tasks and are constantly produced by the cell.

-These five can be seen as the main components, building life.
+These five can be seen as the core elements of life.

 **Tenents**